declainpt/heartphase/README.md

-# Heartphase: A coherence standard
+# Heartphase: A cardiac coherence standard

 [Heartphase](https://heartphase.com) takes a raw Lead I ECG (from an Apple Watch) then reconstructs a 3D phase space portrait and computes a coherence score, providing visual and numerical feedback about the degree of coherence between all heartbeats in the ECG.